coatyio/coaty-js/docs/man/developer-guide.md

 Options are defined in an object hash including the following properties:

-* `port:` the MQTT port (default is 1883); the websocket port is computed from port by adding 8000.
+* `port`: the MQTT port (default is 1883); the websocket port is computed from port by adding 8000.
-* `logVerbose:` true for detailed logging of subscriptions and published messages (default is false).
+* `logVerbose`: true for detailed logging of subscriptions and published messages (default is false).
-* `startBonjour:` true, if multicast DNS broker discovery service should be published (default is false); only works if standard MQTT port 1883 is used.
+* `startBonjour`: true, if multicast DNS broker discovery service should be published (default is false); only works if standard MQTT port 1883 is used.
   The broker is then discoverable under the mDNS service name "Coaty MQTT Broker" and the service type "coaty-mqtt".
+* `bonjourHost`: if given, specifies the hostname to be used for publishing the mDNS service (optional).
+Useful for cases, where the normal hostname provided by mDNS cannot be resolved by DHCP.
 * `onReady`: callback function to be invoked when broker is ready (default none).
 * `moscaSettings`: if given, these settings completely override the default mosca settings computed by the other options.